-We have board certified family practice physicians and physician assistants who are dedicated to caring for college students.
+We have 2 board certified family practice physicians, physician assistants, and a psychiatric nurse practitioner who are dedicated to caring for college students.
 This includes care for acute and chronic health problems and preventive health services.
 We want to serve as your on-campus health resource and assist you in meeting your heath-care needs.
 We look forward to your calls and visits.

-If you have comments, concerns, or confidential information can be discussed with the director of the Student Health Clinic:
+If you have comments, concerns, or confidential information, it can be discussed with the director of the Student Health Clinic:

 University of Northern Iowa Student Health Clinic Strategic Plan 2011 – 2015

 The mission of the Student Health Clinic is to serve the student community by preventing and treating illness, promoting responsible habits and monitoring the overall health of the campus.

 Student Health Clinic Values: In addition to sharing and supporting values of the University, the Division of Student Affairs and University Health Services, we are particularly committed to the following:

 - Accessibility of on campus health care services

 - Compassionate and respectful care for all students

 - Promotion of healthy choices and responsible behaviors